AzizaUmer/azizaumer.github.io/_pages/cv.md

 ======
 * Lecturer – Electrical & Computer Engineering  Gondar University | Oct 2017 – Present
    * Teaching undergraduate courses in Electrical & Computer Engineering with focus on software development, networks, and embedded systems.
-   * Supervising and advising final-year student projects and research essays.
+   * Supervising and advising final year student projects and research essays.
-   * Leading and participating in innovative projects that integrate AI, robotics, and digital systems.
+   * Leading and participating in innovative projects that integrate AI and digital systems.
    * Contributing to curriculum development and academic program enhancement.

 Key Achievements